hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 Login with your credentials and proceed to deploy a new instance under `oms-env-setup` segment.

 Select `oms-prod-launch-deploy` from the preset options.

+{% hint style='info' %}
-In case, you are setting a test production environment, use  `oms-launch-deploy`
+In case, you are setting a test production environment, use  `oms-launch-deploy`.
+Test production accounts are basically replica of production accounts, helping test real challenges faced during production spin up.
+{% endhint %}

 ## Configure your machine